 CFIDS =Chronic Fatigue Syndrome) Also dx with post-bariatric reactive hypoglycemia; and chronic gastritis (both sleeve complications).

 4 yrs out on 8/22/15 - start weight 335, 218 at 9 mo out, back up 45 lbs after 8 months of eating rice and pudding to survive gastritis.
-Still there today and working with gastro and endocrinology to try to get back down.
-But, I am grateful to have stayed where I am this long.
+Started to drop some weight again last July, down 16 lbs so far, very low carb and 900 cal a day.

 The surgery took about 50 minutes and I was in my room shortly after and then within a few hours I was able to call my 10 year old daughter who was very worried as I am a single parent.
 I'm almost 3 weeks out and have done fairly well so far.
 It's a huge decision and it's hard but my future looks so much brighter.
 I want to bike ride with my daughter and be able to just provide a more active lifestyle for her.
 She is a huge motivator for me.